reductstore/homepage/_posts/2022-12-18-3-ways-stora-data-for-computer-vision-applications.md

 When it comes to computer vision, data storage is a critical component.
 You need to be able to store images for model training, as well as the results of the processing for model validation.
 There are a few ways to go about this, each with its own advantages and disadvantages.
-In this post, we’ll take a look at three different ways to store data in computer vision applications: a file system, an S3-like object storage and [Reduct Storage](https://reduct-storage.dev).
+In this post, we’ll take a look at three different ways to store data in computer vision applications: a file system, an S3-like object storage and [ReductStore](https://reduct.store).
 We’ll also discuss some of the pros and cons of each option.

 ## A Simple Computer Vision Application